usr193/aws-v2/content/04 - IAM.md

 ## Getting a better sign-in URL

-We've made a bunch of green checks now.
+We've made a bunch of pink checks now.
 But, let's do one more thing while we're here.
 If you look over in that column to the right, we have a lovely sign-in URL that is a bunch of numbers.
 Gross.
 Let's create an account alias.

 ![account-alias.png](Attachments/account-alias.png)